Chasen-Jeffries/Constitutions_NLP/README.md

 ## Current situation:
 Current goal is to have the NLP pipeline extract features one a single document from my corpus.
-- Categorized corpus reader was having issues. so I simplified to a simple reader only looking at one document.
 - Need to continue to work on the functions for feature extraction as they are running into problems.